gke/UAVXArm/wiki/UAVXArm32F4Startup.md

 Disconnect the centre leads of the rest of your ESC control leads and make sure they are taped back and insulated.

-Connect the other motors:
+We have assumed XMode so the K1 motor (ACW) is front left.
+Now connect the other motors:

-  * Left K2
+  * Rear Left K2 (CW)
-  * Right K3
+  * Front Right K3 (CW)
-  * Back K4
+  * Rear Right K4 (ACW)

+If you choose to have your motors rotating in the opposite direction you can select this in the Parameters.

 Note: If you plan to run camera gimbals then it is worth considering buying a high current UBEC and connecting that to an unused Rx or M connector.
 In that case disconnect all of the BEC centre leads and connect the UBEC to an unused M/Rx connector.